Jump To Section

 - Rage Against the Machine, “Killing in the Name”

 Drop D vs. Other Tunings: What Other Types of Tuning Are There?

 If drop D tuning excites you, don’t stop there.
 The world of guitar is filled with alternate tunings worth exploring, including:

-- Drop C (similar to drop D, but you drop the C)
+- Drop C (similar to drop D, but dropping the 6th string down to C instead)

-- Eb tuning (lower all the strings by a half-step for an overall heavier sound)
+- Eb tuning (lowering all strings by a half-step for an overall heavier sound)

 - Open G tuning (DGDGBD)

 Whether you’re an aspiring singer-songwriter or have dreams of changing the world with your music, becoming a skilled and accomplished guitar player takes practice and perseverance.
 No one knows this better than legendary guitarist Tom Morello.
 In Tom Morello’s MasterClass on the electric guitar, the two-time Grammy winner shares his approach to making music that challenges the status quo, and delves deeper into the riffs, rhythms, and solos that launched his career.